SopraIt/skus_classifier/README.md

 The whole system is a supervised classifier: the catalog images, associated by related SKU code, compose the training set.

 ## Dataset
-The system is aimed to work with images of different sizes, saved as transparent PNG files.
+The system is aimed to work with images of different sizes, saved as PNG or JPG files (supporting RGBA conversion).

 ### Normalizer
 In order to allow the classifier working properly, all of the images are normalized by:
 - resizing them to the specified max size (default to 256 pixels)
-- quantizing the PNG to reduce the number of features
 - applying a squared, transparent canvas and centering the image on it, thus avoiding any deformation